rpmuller/ePubs/WesternPhilosophy.md

 he had never seen a righteous man begging his bread, and Aristotle thinks that good men acquire just about his own income, neither very large nor very small.
 But such views are absurd.
-Eveiy kind of 4 'justice" other than absolute equality will, in practice, reward

-"3

-WESTERN PHILOSOPHICAL THOUGHT

-some quality quite other than virtue, and is therefore to be condemned.
+Eveiy kind of "justice" other than absolute equality will, in practice, reward some quality quite other than virtue, and is therefore to be condemned.

 There is an interesting section on tyranny.
 A tyrant desires riches, whereas a king desires honour.
 The tyrant has guards who are mercenaries, whereas the king has guards who are citizens.
 Tyrants are mostly demagogues, who acquire power by promising to protect the people against the notables.
-In an ironically Machia- vellian tone, Aristotle explains what a tyrant must do to retain power.
+In an ironically Machiavellian tone, Aristotle explains what a tyrant must do to retain power.
 He must prevent the rise of any person of exceptional merit, by execution or assassination if necessary.
 He must prohibit common meals, clubs, and any education likely to produce hostile sentiment.
 There must be no literary assemblies or discussions.
 He must prevent people from knowing each other well, and compel them to live in public at his gates.
 He should employ spies, like the female detectives at Syracuse.
 He must sow quarrels, and impoverish his subjects.
 He should keep them occupied in great works, as the king of Egypt did in getting the pyramids built.
 He should give power to women and slaves, to make them informers.
-He should make war, in order that his subjects may have something to do and be always in want of a leader (131 3' and *).
+He should make war, in order that his subjects may have something to do and be always in want of a leader (1313).

 It is a melancholy reflection that this passage is, of the whole book, the one most appropriate to the present day.
 Aristotle concludes that there is no wickedness too great for a tyrant.
-There- is, however, he says, another method of preserving a tyranny, namely by moderation and by seeming religious.
+There is, however, he says, another method of preserving a tyranny, namely by moderation and by seeming religious.
 There is no decision as to which method is likely to prove the more successful.

 There is a long argument to prove that foreign conquest is not the end of the State, showing that many people took the imperialist